craue/TwigExtensionsBundle/README.md

 Provides a mechanism to render a form several times on one page.
 This is done by cloning the form prior to rendering using the `craue_cloneForm` function.

+It also provides the `craue_hasFormDeepErrors` function to check if a form (while taking into account all of its children) has any errors.

 ## StringHelperExtension

 Provides the `craue_substr` function wrapping PHP's `substr` function.